greg-gajda/spark-examples/notes/classification/rf-tuning.md

-# Random Forest Java 8 example
+# Tuning Random Forest algorithm

 The whole tuning program which tests Random Forest algorithm with different number of trees: